U.S. Route 131: West Michigan

-The trunkline turns north, away from the river, as it nears the stadium and passes through the remainder of the northern suburb, changing to a more rural character as the freeway passes through the northern end of Kent County.
-M-46 joins US 131 from the west at Cedar Springs and the two highways pass into northwestern Montcalm County near Sand Lake.
+The trunkline turns north, away from the river, as it nears the stadium and passes through the remainder of the northern suburbs, changing to a more rural character as the freeway passes through the northern end of Kent County.
+M-46 joins US 131 from the west at Cedar Springs, and the two highways pass into northwestern Montcalm County near Sand Lake.
 North of Pierson the landscape is dominated by forests.
 M-46 turns east and leaves the freeway near Howard City while US 131 continues into Mecosta County near the Little Muskegon River.
 The freeway forms the eastern boundary of the Manistee National Forest near the river and north to Big Rapids.
-Further north M-20 joins the US 131 freeway near Stanwood and the two highways cross the Muskegon River on the way to Big Rapids.
-The city is served by its own business loop and M-20 turns east off the freeway along Bus.
+Further north M-20 joins the US 131 freeway near Stanwood, and the two highways cross the Muskegon River on the way to Big Rapids.
+The city is served by its own business loop, and M-20 turns east off the freeway along Bus.
 US 131 toward the main campus of Ferris State University.
 North of Big Rapids US 131 runs through rural Osceola County to a junction with US 10 at Reed City.